barabashsr/yarobot_control_unit/docs/planning_phase/gpio-allocation-7motors.md

 # GPIO Allocation for 8-Axis System

+> **⚠️ SUPERSEDED** - This planning document has been superseded by the finalized GPIO assignments.
+> For current authoritative GPIO assignments, see `/docs/gpio-assignment.md`.
+>
+> **Key change (2025-12-06)**: MCP0 interrupts moved from GPIO3/46 (strapping pins) to GPIO47/48 to avoid boot mode conflicts.

 > **TODO - ARCHITECTURE SESSION**: This document contains GPIO assignments that need final verification during the dedicated GPIO allocation architecture session.
 All conflicts are marked with TODO.

 ## Overview